• Skip to primary navigation

 Eggy potato salad option

 Crumble the block of tofu into the potato salad ingredients and then add the dressing.
 Chopping the tofu is another way to go.
-Remember to add the extra dressing!
+Remember to add the extra dressing and kala namak salt.

 A small bowl of potato salad topped with pink micro greens with a block of tofu behind it.